 © 2018 by IGI Global.
 All rights reserved.
 This chapter explores the management strategies adopted by manufacturing firms operating in high versus low cost economies and investigates the reasons for differences in the management practice choices.
 The study reported in this chapter identifies a subset of countries that have either high or low labour costs, with USA, Sweden, and Japan being high, and India, China, and Brazil being low labour cost economies.
 The high labour cost manufacturing firms are found to have better management practices.
 In this chapter, the authors find that Australia and New Zealand manufacturing firms face relatively high labour cost but lag behind world best practice in management performance.
 The chapter concludes by highlighting the need for improvement in management capability for Australian and New Zealand manufacturing firms if they are to experience a reinvigoration of productivity, competitiveness, and long-term growth.

-Agarwal, R & Selen, W 2015, 'Dynamic Capabilities for Service Innovation in Service Systems' in Agarwal, R, Selen, W, Roos, G & Green, R (eds), The Handbook of Service Innovation, Springer, London, pp. 237-249.View/Download from: UTS OPUS or Publisher's site
+Agarwal, R & Selen, W 2015, 'Dynamic Capabilities for Service Innovation in Service Systems' in Agarwal, R, Selen, W, Roos, G & Green, R (eds), The Handbook of Service Innovation, Springer, London, pp. 237-249.View/Download from: Publisher's site

 One of the principal drivers of productivity growth is innovation, which